jdholtz/auto-southwest-check-in/README.md

 ## Auto-Southwest Check-In
-Running this script will automatically check you into your flight 24 hours beforehand.
+A Python script that automatically checks you in to your Southwest flight.
 Additionally, the script can notify you if the price of your flight drops before departure (see [Fare Check](CONFIGURATION.md#fare-check)).